areaDetector/ADCompVision/docs/ADCompVision/ADCompVision.rst

    -  Added filepath PV
    -  Added filepath exists PV
    -  Added opencv\_video and opencv\_videoio as library dependancies
+   -  Added support for multithreading for certain functions
    -  New medm, edm, and adl screens (Courtesy of Mark Rivers)
    -  New rst documentation pages (Courtesy of Mark Rivers